welinder/cubam/README.md

 # Copyright and Licence #

 This software is licensed under the Clear-BSD license.
+See `LICENSE.TXT`

-Copyright (c) 2011-2012 Peter Welinder
+Copyright (c) 2011-2012 Peter Welinder, Caltech.